Your lines prices are changing

-As you know, here at Flick we pass through all of the costs of getting electricity to your place, so you’re always paying the true cost of electricity supply.
+As you know, here at Flick we pass through all of the cost of delivering electricity to your door, so you’re always paying the true cost of supply.

 There are a number of different lines companies across NZ - they own the power lines in each area.
 These folks are responsible for making sure that the electricity from the spot market gets to your house through one of the many retailers (like us!).

-From 1 April 2018, Flick Fees for Standard Users will be 42¢ per day, and 1.58¢ per kW/h.
-For Low Users, Flick Fees range from 3.15¢ - 3.62¢ depending on your region.
+The above changes work out as the following, Flick Fees for Standard Users will be 0.44¢ per day, and 1.66¢ per kWh.
+For Low Users, Flick Fees range from 2.84¢ - 3.53¢ depending on your region.
 This is entirely separate to your network prices.

-For more on what this means for you, jump on the brand new pricing plan in your dashboard, or check out the pricing schedule for your region below.
+For more on what this means for you, jump on the pricing plan in your dashboard.